 It is the summer of 1917, and we meet Lily Dodd who lives in Woolwich, South London.
 The reader travels with Lily on her journey of discovering her inner greatness as a football player for none other than, the female Arsenal Rockets.
 The journey is not an easy one; it is overshadowed by betrayal, fear, intimidation, loss, love, and rejection.

 I could not put this book down.
-I was hooked from the start.
-Mainly, because I have taught in and around the Woolwich area for nearly seventeen years now.
+I was hooked from the start, mainly because I have taught in and around the Woolwich area for nearly seventeen years now.
 I have to admit that I never knew the female Arsenal ‘Rocket’s’ football team ever existed.
-What is more, I never considered what it was like during World War One when the women of Woolwich worked in the munitions factories along the Woolwich Arsenal.
-I drive past this old military site every day and overnight it has taken on a glorious glow of intrigue for me and I am desperate to learn more about its history and hopefully meet a descendant of one of these inspirational women.
+What is more, I never considered what it was like during World War One when the women of Woolwich worked in the munitions factories along with the Woolwich Arsenal.
+I drive past this old military site every day and overnight it has taken on a glorious glow of intrigue for me.
+I am desperate to learn more about its history and hopefully meet a descendant of one of these inspirational women.
 As a teacher, if this book has done this to me, you can only imagine my excitement at what reading this book will do for the children in my school.